 DROP COLUMN IF EXISTS column_name;

-The above syntax results in the removal of the column column_name from the table if it existed, and skipping the statement if the column column_name did not exist in the table.
+The above syntax results in the removal of the column column_name from the table if it exists, and skipping the statement if the column column_name does not exist in the table.

 SELECT * FROM user_data;